opendistro-for-elasticsearch/anomaly-detection/release-notes/opendistro-for-elasticsearch-anomaly-detection.release-notes-1.7.0.0.md

 This plugin works independently.
 You can also use the plugin with the same version of the [Open Distro Alerting plugin](https://github.com/opendistro-for-elasticsearch/alerting) and [Open Distro Alerting Kibana plugin](https://github.com/opendistro-for-elasticsearch/alerting-kibana-plugin) to get alert notifications.
 You can create a monitor based on an anomaly detector directly on the Alerting Kibana plugin.
 Monitors run checks on the anomaly detection results regularly and trigger alerts based on custom trigger conditions.

+## Features
+1. Create and configure anomaly detectors over user-specified indices and features
+2. Start and stop detectors at any time
+3. Query anomaly results
+4. Query existing detectors
+5. Query specific detector details and current state
+6. Preview anomaly results for new detector features

 ## Current Limitations
 - Limit of 1000 detectors per Elasticsearch cluster
 - Limit of 5 features per detector